Canon T6 vs Olympus TG-5

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T6 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T6 and TG-5 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Olympus TG-5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.